raghav-2408/Mini-Project/readME.md

 - The document discusses the utilization of advanced sentiment analysis to detect racist content in tweets on social media.
 It introduces a sophisticated ensemble model, the GCR-NN, which combines various deep learning components for accurate sentiment analysis.
 The study emphasizes the need for automated detection of racism on social media platforms like Twitter.
 By employing a stacked ensemble approach, the model achieves high accuracy in identifying racist tweets, outperforming traditional machine learning methods.
 The results showcase the effectiveness of the model in detecting both explicit and implicit forms of racism, highlighting its scalability and adaptability to evolving expressions of racism.
 Additionally, the document suggests future enhancements such as integrating Transformer-based models for improved language interpretation and expanding detection capabilities to multiple languages for broader applicability

+# Introduction :

+- Social media platforms like Twitter have become significant channels for communication, but they also harbor instances of racism and discrimination.
+Racism, extending beyond ethnicity to encompass various aspects like color, origin, language, culture, and religion, poses threats to social harmony and stability.
+Detecting and addressing racist remarks on social media is crucial to fostering a more inclusive online environment.
+This project focuses on leveraging advanced sentiment analysis techniques, particularly the Stacked Ensemble GCR-NN model, to identify and combat racist content in tweets effectively.

+# Objective of this Project :

+- Detect and Analyze Racist Content: The primary goal is to use sentiment analysis to identify and understand racist remarks present in Twitter posts.
+- Develop an Ensemble Model: Introduce the GCR-NN model, which combines GRU, CNN, and RNN components to enhance sentiment analysis for improved detection accuracy.
+- Create a Comprehensive Dataset: Compile and annotate a substantial dataset of racist tweets to facilitate research and model training.
+- Compare Performance: Evaluate the effectiveness of various machine learning models and feature extraction techniques against the proposed GCR-NN model to achieve high accuracy, precision, recall, and F1 score in identifying racist tweets.
+- Enhance Detection Accuracy: Focus on improving the accuracy of detecting racist content through advanced sentiment analysis techniques and ensemble modeling.

 ## Simple words :